|

 1874

-Tenement house on the old Fairgrounds outside of the city burns.
-The fire is contained by citizens and no alarm is sounded.
-(March
+Tenement house on the old Fairgrounds outside of the city burned.
+The fire

 8 1874)news10mar74